Eat a lot of bananas? Throwing out your banana skins? Why not make a curry instead!

 Add the cauliflower florets to a pot of boiling water and boil until tender, about 5-7 minutes.
 After it is cooked, drain well and set aside.

-Prepare the curry paste: Place the red onion, ginger, garlic and chile into a blender or deep container for an immersion blender.
+Prepare the curry paste: Place the red onion, ginger, garlic and chillies into a blender or deep container for an immersion blender.
 Add the cilantro stems, cinnamon and remaining 3/4 teaspoon turmeric.
 Blend until mixture becomes a smoothish paste.
 This may take a while and you will have to scrape down the blender a few times to ensure all ingredients are incorporated.

 Drain the banana skins, squeeze out any excess liquid, and chop them into small bite sized pieces